 Cheryl Lyn Dybas

-Cheryl Lyn Dybas, a science journalist and ecologist, brings her passion for wildlife and conservation to many publications, including Africa Geographic, BBC Wildlife, BioScience, Canadian Geographic and The Washington Post.
-She has been a featured speaker on science journalism and conservation biology, and serves on the committees and boards of several international scientific societies.
+Cheryl Lyn Dybas, a science journalist and ecologist, and Fellow of the International League of Conservation Writers, brings her passion for wildlife and conservation to many publications, including Africa Geographic, Scientific American, BBC Wildlife and The Washington Post.
+She has been a featured speaker on science journalism and conservation biology, and serves on the committees of several international scientific societies.

 Cheryl-Samantha Owen is a photographer and writer specialising in the environment, conservation, science and ecology, with particular reference to Africa.
 Born in Kenya, Sam developed a fierce drive to protect the continent’s resources, and decided to train in the biological sciences.
 Sam holds a BSc in Environmental Science from Imperial College, London and a MSc in Conservation Biology at the Percy Fitzpatrick Institute, University of Cape Town.
 She has lived in Africa for most of her life, and her work with Fauna and Flora International, Conservation International and the Save Our Seas Foundation has taken her across the continent and along its oceans and coasts, including expeditions to the remote Aldabra Atoll, Djibouti and the Tana River Delta.
 Sam’s visual style combines an artist’s eye with both a scientist’s knowledge and a journalist’s sense of storytelling.
 She hopes her work will take the viewers on a journey of discovery and stir their curiosity.
 More than that, she strives to provide a visual stimulus, which will encourage us all to become better custodians of our planet.